ottorinobruni/UnitTestSolution/README.md

 # UnitTestSolution

-This repository contains the source code for the UnitTestSolution project.
-The aim of this project is to provide a comprehensive guide on how to use Moq for unit testing in .NET projects with C# and VSCode.
-The project demonstrates how to set up and use Moq to effectively test components by mocking dependencies and verifying interactions.
+This repository contains the source code for the UnitTestSolution project, aimed at providing a comprehensive guide on unit testing in .NET projects using C#, Moq, and FluentAssertions with Visual Studio Code.
+The project demonstrates how to set up and use these tools to effectively test components by mocking dependencies, verifying interactions, and making assertions more readable and expressive.

 ## Usage Instructions

 The main branch contains the initial code used in the tutorial.
-It's the starting point for exploring how to use Moq in your unit tests.
-There are separate tags and branches for different implementations and examples that you can review or download.
-Here are links you can use to jump to these tagged versions in your browser:
+There are separate tags and branches for different implementations and examples you can review or download, covering:

-- **Moq Basics**
+- **Moq Basics**: Learn how to use Moq for mocking dependencies in unit tests.
-- **Advanced Moq Features**
+- **Advanced Moq Features**: Explore more complex testing scenarios with Moq.
+- **xUnit with FluentAssertions**: Improve test readability and error messages using FluentAssertions for more expressive unit tests.

 ## Contents